funginstitute/referencedby/readme.md

 Most recently *verified* references can be found at [https://s3-us-west-1.amazonaws.com/fidownloads/reffedby.csv.zip](https://s3-us-west-1.amazonaws.com/fidownloads/reffedby.csv.zip)

-Most recent references (unverified) can be found at [https://s3-us-west-1.amazonaws.com/fidownloads/reffedby_mar262013.csv.zip](https://s3-us-west-1.amazonaws.com/fidownloads/reffedby_mar262013.csv.zip)
+Most recent references (unverified) can be found at [https://s3-us-west-1.amazonaws.com/fidownloads/citations_mar262013.csv.zip](https://s3-us-west-1.amazonaws.com/fidownloads/citations_mar262013.csv.zip)

+`citations_mar262013.csv` is a table of forward citations.
+The first column is a patent number, the second column is a patent that it references.